ALUMNI - A rich and varied human relations and experience exchange

 (Organisations internationales et ONG dans le domaine de l’humanitaire)

-What CERAH alumni say about the Master of Advanced Studies in Humanitarian Action (MAS):
+What OUR alumni say about the MASTER in Humanitarian Action:

 - Develops analytical and research skills

-- Improves knowledge of the aims, role and operations of humanitarian organisations
+- Improves knowledge of the aims, role and operations of humanitarian organizations

 - Improves understanding of challenges in implementing humanitarian aid and the search for solutions